 The test was able to predict the tissue in which the cancer originated in 96% of samples, and it was accurate in 93%.

 Tumors shed DNA into the blood, and this contributes to what is known as cell-free DNA (cfDNA).
 However, as the cfDNA can come from other types of cells as well, it can be difficult to pinpoint cfDNA that comes from tumors.
-The blood test reported in this study analyses chemical changes to the DNA called “methylation” that usually control gene expression.
+The blood test reported in this study analyses chemical changes to the DNA called “methylation” that usually controls gene expression.
 Abnormal methylation patterns and the resulting changes in gene expression can contribute to tumor growth, so these signals in cfDNA have the potential to detect and localize cancer.

 The blood test targets approximately one million of the 30 million methylation sites in the human genome.
 A machine learning classifier (an algorithm) was used to predict the presence of cancer and the type of cancer based on the patterns of methylation in the cfDNA shed by tumors.
 The classifier was trained using a methylation database of cancer and non-cancer signals in cfDNA.
 The database is believed to be the largest in the world and is owned by the company involved in this research, GRAIL, Inc. (California, USA).

 Senior author of the paper, Dr. Michael Seiden (MD, Ph.D.), President of US Oncology (Texas, USA), said: “Our earlier research showed that the methylation approach outperformed both whole genome and targeted sequencing in the detection of multiple deadly cancer types across all clinical stages, and in identifying the tissue of origin.
 It also allowed us to identify the most informative regions of the genome, which are now targeted by the refined methylation test that is reported in this paper.”